 The process of taking oxygen into the cells, using it for energy release & then eliminating the waste products like CO2 & H2O is known as respiration.

-The process of taking in O2 rich air into the lungs & giving out carbon dioxide rich air is known as breathing.
+The process of taking in O2 rich air into the lungs & giving out carbon dioxide-rich air is known as breathing.

-Breathing process include 2 steps –
+The breathing process includes 2 steps –

 The process of taking in air is called inhalation.

-Giving out of air is called exhalation.
+Giving out of the air is called exhalation.

-Breathing involves only exchange of gases.
+Breathing involves the only exchange of gases.

 DIFFERENCE BETWEENBREATHING & RESPIRATION